-Firmware:

-The firmware on the Server Remote Control is field upgradeable.
+Firmware: The firmware on the Server Remote Control is field upgradeable.
 To upgrade to another version, login as admin.

-Auto Self Upgrade: The SVxx41HDIE unit includes an innovative feature allowing it to upgrade itself over the Internet.
-Simply click on the button labeled Upgrade to Latest and the unit will go out to the Internet and download the latest version of the system firmware and then install it.
+Auto Self Upgrade: The CABCONS1716I unit is able to upgrade itself over the Internet.
+Simply click on the button labeled Upgrade to Latest and the unit will access the Internet to download the latest version of the system firmware and then install it.

 If it cannot access the Internet directly (perhaps due to a web proxy or other firewalls), then a page will be shown that causes your browser to download the required file.

 Save this file to disk and then manually upload it as described in the next section.

-Purchase Options

-Certain firmware features may be offered separately from the base unit, in order to reduce the initial cost for the Server Remote Control unit.
+Purchase Options: Certain firmware features may be offered separately from the base unit, in order to reduce the initial cost for the Server Remote Control unit.

 NOTE: If you wish to upgrade after the system is in operation, go to the Manage Firmware page and scroll down to the section entitled Purchase Options.

 Look for a unique code, such as: 4-C80C-B960-1-0.
 If you provide this code to the technical support department, they can give you an unlock code that will open any feature you request.
 Types in the code provided, exactly, into the area provided and click Submit.
 The new features opened by the code will be enabled immediately, but you may need to reboot the unit to begin using certain features.